-Salford Red Devils booked their place in the Super League Play-Off Semi-Finals for the first time with a convincing 22-0 victory over Castleford Tigers at the AJ Bell Stadium.
+Salford Red Devils booked their place in the Super League Play-Off Semi-Finals for the first time with a convincing 22-0 victory over Castleford Tigers at the The Salford Stadium.

 Ian Watson’s men are now only one win away from a trip to Old Trafford for the Grand Final.
 The second Eliminator was a must-win tie for both sides, with the winner going into next Friday’s semi-final and it was Salford who came out on top.

 Tyrone McCarthy broke the deadlock early on, scoring the first try of the evening when he pounced onto Tui Lolohea’s grubber-kick to put the hosts ahead in the 11th minute.

 The Red Devils got their second try just moments later.
 This time Jake Bibby latched onto a Jackson Hastings pass and crashed through the Castleford defence to get over the line.